 - lemon of one juice, or to taste

 - Soak the dried bread crumbs in a small bowl covered with just enough milk.
 Let it absorb for about 5 to 10 minutes.
-The resting time is more necessary if the crust is used.
+The resting time is more when the crust is used.

 - When the bread is ready, add the meat, egg, cheese, lemon zest, and parsley to a medium-sized bowl.
 Salt and pepper to taste.
-Lightly squeeze access milk from the bread and add to the meat mixture.
+Lightly squeeze excess milk from the bread and add to the meat mixture.
 Mix until the ingredients are homogeneously spread.
 Form into medium size balls about the size of a small peach.
-The qualities listed should give 12 meatballs.
+The quantities listed should give 12 meatballs.